If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 Likewise, if you are taking thyroid hormone and your SHBG is NOT changing then it may be an indication to the physician that the type of thyroid hormone you are using may not work for that specific patient.

-Physiologically speaking the absorption of drugs through the GI tract tend to hit the liver first (due to portal vein circulation).
+Physiologically speaking the absorption of drugs through the GI tract tends to hit the liver first (due to portal vein circulation).

 Thyroid Antibodies (TPO & TGAb)

-The term thyroid antibodies refers to 2 tests which include Thyroid peroxidase antibody (TPO) and Thyroglobulin antibody (TGAb).
+The term thyroid antibodies refer to two tests which include Thyroid peroxidase antibody (TPO) and Thyroglobulin antibody (TGAb).

 Why are thyroid antibodies important?